-Consideration must be given to opening an Assessment Care in Detention and Teamwork (ACDT) (DSO 06/2008) plan where a detainee refusing food and/or fluid is also assessed to be a risk of suicide or self-harm.
-Whether or not an ACDT plan is opened, the IRC Service Provider manager must ensure that a daily log is kept of all food and fluids offered to or taken by the detainee.

-In addition, the Supplier Centre manager must ensure that all staff coming into contact with, or observing the detainee, are required to note whether there is any evidence or indication of food and/or fluid being consumed (from whatever source) which would indicate that the person concerned would fall outside the definition of a food and/or fluid refuser set out at the start of this instruction (subject to the caveat about serious medical concerns).

-The Supplier Centre manager must also note any behaviour or activity by the detainee which might be relevant in assessing their general well-being.
-All such relevant information must be included in the daily food and fluid refusal observation log (Form G) and submitted to the Home Office IRC team.
-A copy of the completed log must be sent to the Home Office IRC team each day.

-For detainees not considered to be in need of an ACDT plan it nevertheless remains important to ensure that they are monitored closely.
-To achieve this, the Supplier Centre manager must arrange for multi-disciplinary case review meetings to be set up.
-The purpose of the case review is to establish a plan of action to manage the detainee's food and/or fluid refusal.
-The plan must specify who needs to be involved in that plan and with what responsibility and must ensure good inter-communication within the IRC to support a consolidated approach.
-The plan must be regularly reviewed to decide whether it needs to be changed based on developments in the detainee's case or the outcome of regular conversations with the detainee.
+- 76. Consideration must be given to opening an Assessment Care in Detention and Teamwork (ACDT) (DSO 06/2008) plan where a detained individual refusing food and/or fluid is also assessed to be a risk of suicide or self-harm.
+Whether or not an ACDT plan is opened, the IRC supplier duty manager must ensure that a daily log is kept of all food and fluids offered to or taken by the detained individual. - 77.
+In addition, the Supplier Centre Manager must ensure that all staff coming into contact with, or observing the detained individual, are required to note whether there is any evidence or indication of food and/or fluid being consumed (from whatever source) which would indicate that the person concerned would fall outside the definition of a food and/or fluid refuser set out at the start of this instruction (subject to the caveat about serious medical concerns). - 78.
+IRC supplier staff must also note any behaviour or activity by the detained individual which might be relevant in assessing their general well-being.
+All such relevant information must be included in the daily food and fluid refusal observation log (Form G) and submitted to the local DET team. - 79.
+For detained individuals not considered to be in need of an ACDT plan it nevertheless remains important to ensure that they are monitored closely.
+To achieve this, the IRC supplier duty manager must arrange for multi-disciplinary case review meetings to be set up.
+The purpose of the case review is to establish a plan of action to manage the detained individual's food and/or fluid refusal.
+The plan must specify who needs to be involved in that plan and with what responsibility and must ensure good intercommunication within the IRC to support a consolidated approach.
+The plan must be regularly reviewed to decide whether it needs to be changed based on developments in the detained individual's case or the outcome of regular conversations with the detained individual.

-The Home Office IRC team must organise multi-disciplinary meetings to discuss individual cases, with attendees from the onsite Home Office IRC team, IRC supplier representatives, healthcare supplier representatives and the caseworker where possible.
+80. The IRC supplier should arrange multi-disciplinary meetings to discuss individual cases, with attendees from the onsite Compliance Team, IRC supplier representatives, healthcare supplier representatives and the caseworker where possible.
 If expedited removal is being progressed consideration must be made to include attendees from removals logistics and complex removals representatives in order to plan a safe and successful removal.
-Decisions about the frequency of meetings must be guided by the BRAG rating of the detainees concerned, with at least weekly meetings for every black or red rated case.
+Decisions about the frequency of meetings must be guided by the BRAG rating of the detained individuals concerned, with at least weekly meetings for every black or red rated case.
 The daily food and fluid refusal observation log (Form G) includes a case review record template which must be used to record the details and outcome of case review meetings.
-In addition the IRC supplier, onsite Home Office IRC team, caseworker, relevant senior caseworker and relevant Grade 7 must undertake daily teleconferences on working days to discuss individual black and red rated cases (see BRAG rating).
+In addition the IRC supplier, onsite DET team, caseworker, relevant senior caseworker and relevant Compliance Team Delivery Manager must undertake daily teleconferences on working days to discuss individual black and red rated cases (see BRAG rating).